18F/handbook/_pages/training-and-development/working-groups-and-guilds-101.md

 There are a number of groups that are good for collaborating across government.
 If any of these topics interest you, consider joining---even if you prefer to lurk.
 (Consider [filtering messages like these](https://support.google.com/mail/answer/6579?hl=en) so they appear in their own Gmail label.)

-#### Digital Service

-**About:** This listserv is used for cross-team announcements and conversation between USDS HQ, agency digital service teams, 18F etc.

-**To join:** Email listserv@listserv.gsa.gov with no subject and `subscribe digitalservice` in the body.

 #### GSA Press Clips

 **About:** This is an internal GSA google group we set up to bring together the various press clips that are sent out by the Communications office.